hyperledger/fabric/docs/source/private_data_tutorial.rst

 the  ``--collections-config`` flag is specified pointing to the location of the collection JSON file.

-.. note:: It is not possible to create an index for use with an implict private data collection.
+.. note:: It is not possible to create an index for use with an implicit private data collection.
           An implicit collection is based on the organizations name and is created automatically.
 The format of the name is ``_implicit_org_<OrgsMSPid>``
           Please see `FAB-17916 <https://jira.hyperledger.org/browse/FAB-17916>`__ for more information.